Mick Murray (Irish republican): Republican activities

-Prior to coming to work in England, Murray had a short spell in prison in Dublin for selling Easter lilies when he was a teenager.
+Prior to moving to work in England, Murray had a short spell in prison in Dublin for selling Easter lilies when he was a teenager.
 This was illegal at the time in the Republic of Ireland as proceeds went to the IRA.

 Murray worked in Birmingham as a labourer at a forgings and press factory, while living in Watt Road, Erdington.
 He was generally known in the community as "Big Mick".

 Murray's involvement in the 21 November 1974 bombing of the Mulberry Bush and the Tavern in the Town included choosing the targets and making the bombs.
 He transported the bombs to Birmingham city centre before handing them to the planters.
 He made the telephone warning using the codename Double X.

 The two bombings resulted in the deaths of 21 people - mostly young people.
 A total of 182 were injured, many seriously.
 Murray later reportedly told Paddy Hill and Johnny Walker that the phone boxes to be used had been vandalised, requiring the finding of another, some distance away.